-Results 1–10 of 29 for "Psychology Topic"X related to "Grants and opportunities: September 2013" Refine Your Search Refine Your Search TopicTherapy (7)Emotional health (4)Stress (4)Teens (4)Children (3) 31 more... [+] Disability (3)Aging (2)Alzheimer's (2)Human rights (2)Law & psychology (2)Parenting (2)Socioeconomic status (2)Addictions (1)ADHD (1)Autism (1)Bipolar disorder (1)Bullying (1)Death & dying (1)Depression (1)Eating disorders (1)Ethics (1)Health disparities (1)Intelligence (1)Kids & the media (1)Marriage & divorce (1)Natural disasters (1)Obesity (1)Race (1)Safety & design (1)Sexuality (1)Sleep (1)Sport & exercise (1)Testing issues (1)Trauma (1)Violence (1)Workplace issues (1)Hide detailsDocument TypePsychology TopicXYear2011 (1) Results 1–10 of 29 Previous 1 2 3 ...
+Results 1–10 of 29 for "Psychology Topic"X related to "Grants and opportunities: September 2013" Refine Your Search Refine Your Search TopicTherapy (7)Emotional health (4)Stress (4)Teens (4)Children (3) 31 more... [+] Disability (3)Aging (2)Alzheimer's (2)Human rights (2)Law & psychology (2)Parenting (2)Socioeconomic status (2)Addictions (1)ADHD (1)Autism (1)Bipolar disorder (1)Bullying (1)Death & dying (1)Depression (1)Eating disorders (1)Ethics (1)Health disparities (1)Intelligence (1)Kids & the media (1)Lesbian, gay, bisexual, transgender (1)Marriage & divorce (1)Natural disasters (1)Obesity (1)Race (1)Safety & design (1)Sleep (1)Sport & exercise (1)Testing issues (1)Trauma (1)Violence (1)Workplace issues (1)Hide detailsDocument TypePsychology TopicXYear2011 (1) Results 1–10 of 29 Previous 1 2 3 ...
 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.Workplace IssuesWork defines people in the most basic way, which is one reason retirement is so difficult for many people.
 Other issues include matching people and jobs, finding ways to reduce workplace stress and studying motivation and job satisfaction.Psychology Topic 2.DisabilityMore than 13 percent of noninstitutionalized adults have some sort of physical disability.
-The most common physical disabilities are trouble hearing, moving around or doing day-to-day tasks like getting dressed.Psychology Topic 3.Socioeconomic StatusSocioeconomic status is commonly conceptualized as the social standing or class of an individual or group.Psychology Topic 4.ChildrenPsychologists can help children cope with such problems as anxiety and depression, hyperactivity, conflicts with parents and stressful events like divorce or a parent’s death.Psychology Topic 5.TherapyTherapy is a treatment for psychological problems in which therapists and clients work together to understand problems and come up with plans for fixing them, generally by changing ineffective thoughts, emotions or behaviors.
-Psychology Topic 6.AutismAutism is the most severe developmental disability, involving impairments in social interaction — such as being aware of other people’s feelings — and verbal and nonverbal communication.Psychology Topic 7.Learning & MemoryLearning is the acquisition of skill or knowledge, while memory is the expression of what you’ve acquired.
-If you acquire the new skill or knowledge slowly and laboriously, that’s learning.
-If acquisition occurs instantly, that’s making a memory.Psychology Topic 8.Natural DisastersEven when you’re not hurt physically, disasters can take a serious emotional toll.
-Normal reactions include intense feelings; flashbacks; trouble concentrating; disrupted eating and sleeping; strained personal relationships; and headaches, nausea or chest pain.Psychology Topic 9.ParentingParents want to ensure children’s health and safety, prepare children for life as productive adults, and transmit cultural values.
-Links to tips on communicating with your kids, and more.Psychology Topic 10.Marriage and DivorceHealthy marriages are good for couples’ mental and physical health as well as for children; however, about 40 to 50 percent of married couples in the United States divorce.Psychology Topic Previous 1 2 3 ...
-Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: ADVERTISEMENT Results 1–10 of 28 for "Psychology Topic"X related to "Grants and opportunities: September 2013"
+The most common physical disabilities are trouble hearing, moving around or doing day-to-day tasks like getting dressed.Psychology Topic 3.ChildrenPsychologists can help children cope with such problems as anxiety and depression, hyperactivity, conflicts with parents and stressful events like divorce or a parent’s death.Psychology Topic 4.TherapyTherapy is a treatment for psychological problems in which therapists and clients work together to understand problems and come up with plans for fixing them, generally by changing ineffective thoughts, emotions or behaviors.
+Psychology Topic 5.AutismAutism is the most severe developmental disability, involving impairments in social interaction — such as being aware of other people’s feelings — and verbal and nonverbal communication.Psychology Topic 6.Socioeconomic StatusSocioeconomic status is commonly conceptualized as the social standing or class of an individual or group.Psychology Topic 7.ADHDADHD, or attention-deficit hyperactivity disorder, makes it difficult to organized, stay focused, make realistic plans, or think before acting.
+Treatment options include behavioral therapy, neurofeedback, and psychosocial therapy.Psychology Topic 8.BullyingBullying is aggressive physical contact, words or actions to cause another person injury or discomfort.
+Cyberbullying uses an electronic device for aggressive, repeated and intentional acts of bullying such as name calling, sending threatening emails, placing photos of persons on the Internet without permission and sending viruses.
+Psychology Topic 9.Natural DisastersEven when you’re not hurt physically, disasters can take a serious emotional toll.
+Normal reactions include intense feelings; flashbacks; trouble concentrating; disrupted eating and sleeping; strained personal relationships; and headaches, nausea or chest pain.Psychology Topic 10.ParentingParents want to ensure children’s health and safety, prepare children for life as productive adults, and transmit cultural values.
+Links to tips on communicating with your kids, and more.Psychology Topic Previous 1 2 3 ...
+Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: ADVERTISEMENT Results 1–10 of 29 for "Psychology Topic"X related to "Grants and opportunities: September 2013"